 Title: Associate Professor of History

-Karen Gauthier, Associate Professor of History at Bluegrass Community and Technical College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in history education.
+Nicole (NTN) Jordan, Associate Professor of History at the University of Illinois at Chicago, has been recognized by Marquis Who’s Who Top Educators for dedication, achievement, and leadership in history education.